Coppertone (sunscreen): Coppertone sign

 A series of mechanical billboards were constructed across the United States, whereon the motorized dog and swimsuit bottoms rocked up and down perpetually.
-Though most of them are long since gone or have stopped moving, one such billboard of the then Coppertone Girl still stands in Miami Beach — dog, pigtails, swimsuit, bottom, and all.
+Although most of them are long since gone or have stopped moving, one such billboard of the then Coppertone Girl still stands in Miami Beach — dog, pigtails, swimsuit, bottom, and all.

 Live models

 When Joyce Ballantyne Brand redrew the logo in 1959, she purportedly used her daughter, Cheri, as her model, and her drawing closely resembled the original artwork.

 Fragrances

 Many Coppertone products share a distinctive fragrance.
 Chandler Burr described it as "arguably the single greatest work of scent branding ever."
 A researcher on human memory used it as an example of an odor that evokes autobiographical memories.
 Besides for the classic fragrance, the Coppertone product line has expanded to include other scents.

 An early slogan for Coppertone was, "Tan, don't burn".